 Direct costs Are costs which are directly related to activity supported by an ESF project e.g. salaries of staff directly engaged on ESF activity, participant costs such as allowances, childcare costs and other costs such as stationery and consumables.
 Indirect costs Costs that cannot be connected directly to project activity and which are difficult to attribute to the project e.g. shared organisational costs, telephone costs, gas, electricity and water.
-Indirect costs will be calculated at a flat rate of 15 per cent of direct staff costs for all projects as per your funding agreement.
+Indirect costs will be calculated at a flat rate of 15% of eligible direct staff costs